dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 <!--DHIS2-SECTION-ID:webapi_nti_access_level-->

-DHIS2 treats Tracker data with extra level of protection.
+DHIS2 treats Tracker data with an extra level of protection.
 In addition to the standard feature of metadata and data protection through sharing settings, Tracker data are shielded with additional access level protection mechanisms.
-Currently there are 4 access levels that can be configured for a Program: Open, Audited, Protected and Closed.
+Currently, there are four access levels that can be configured for a Program: Open, Audited, Protected, and Closed.

-These access levels are triggered only when users try to interact with program data, namely Enrollments and Events data.
+These access levels are only triggered when users try to interact with program data, namely Enrollments and Events data.
 The different Access Level configuration for Program is a degree of openness (or closedness) of program data.
-Note that all other sharing settings are still respected and the access level is only an additional layer of access control.
-Here is a short description of the 4 access levels that can be configured for a Program.
+Note that all other sharing settings are still respected, and the access level is only an additional layer of access control.
+Here is a short description of the four access levels that can be configured for a Program.

 1. Open: This access level is the least restricted among the access levels.
 Data inside an OPEN program can be accessed and modified by users if the Owner organisation unit falls under the user's search scope.
-With this access level, accessing and modifying data outside capture scope is possible without any justification or consequence.
+With this access level, accessing and modifying data outside the capture scope is possible without any justification or consequence.
-2. Audited: This is the same as Open access level.
+2. Audited: This is the same as the Open access level.
 The difference here is that the system will automatically add an audit log entry on the data being accessed by the specific user.
 3. Protected: This access level is slightly more restricted.
 Data inside a PROTECTED program can only be accessed by users if the Owner organisation unit falls under the user's capture scope.
 However, a user who only has the Owner organisation unit in the search scope can gain temporary ownership by [breaking the glass](#webapi_nti_tracker_ownership_override).
 The user has to provide a justification of why they are accessing the data at hand.
 The system will then put a log of both the justification and access audit and provide temporary access for 3 hours to the user.
-Note that when breaking the glass, the Owner Organisation Unit remains unchanged and only the User who has broken the glass gains temporary access.
+Note that when breaking the glass, the Owner Organisation Unit remains unchanged, and only the user who has broken the glass gains temporary access.
 4. Closed: This is the most restricted access level.
 Data recorded under programs configured with access level CLOSED will not be accessible if the Owner Organisation Unit does not fall within the user's capture scope.
 It is also not possible to break the glass or gain temporary ownership in this configuration.
 Note that it is still possible to transfer the ownership to another organisation unit.
 Only a user who has access to the data can transfer the ownership of a TrackedEntity-Program combination to another Organisation Unit.
-If Ownership is transferred, the Owner Organisation Unit is updated.
+If ownership is transferred, the Owner Organisation Unit is updated.